mengruts/mengtsai-learn-pr/outline.md

 ## Outline the units

-*Add more units as needed for your content*

 1. **Introduction**

     Suppose you are a member of a manufacturer or semiconductor company, tasked with designing their new products or IC Chips which needs a lot of CAE (Computer Aided Engineering) or EDA (Electronic Design Automation) simulation.
 You do not have sufficient capacity on premises for this project and so will be using Azure for those HPC simulation needs.
 Management would like this project to be completed in a timely and cost-effective manner.
 You choose Azure NetApp Files (ANF) as the back-end storage solution as it provides an on-premises-like experience and performance.
 You will need to figure out what is the ANF hierarchy and performance considerrating while architecting with your HPC Applications, and learn some generic performance tips running your HPC applications in Azure.

-1. **Learning-content unit title**

-    List the content that will enable the learner to *subtask*:

-    - Understand ANF's storage hierarchy.
-        - Information needed to accomplish the enabling objective
-        - Information needed to accomplish the enabling objective
-    - Understand ANF performance regarding to service level and volume quota.
-        - Information needed to accomplish the enabling objective
-        - Information needed to accomplish the enabling objective
-    - [Hands-on] Create an ANF Volume
-        - Information needed to accomplish the enabling objective
-        - Information needed to accomplish the enabling objective
-    - Examining ANF's Scalability
-        - Information needed to accomplish the enabling objective
-        - Information needed to accomplish the enabling objective
-    - Performance tips (actimeo and nocto)
-        - Information needed to accomplish the enabling objective
-        - Information needed to accomplish the enabling objective
-    - Performance tips (sysctl)
-        - Information needed to accomplish the enabling objective
-        - Information needed to accomplish the enabling objective
-    - Performance tips (nconnect)
-        - Information needed to accomplish the enabling objective
-        - Information needed to accomplish the enabling objective
-    - Performance tips (conclusion)
-        - Information needed to accomplish the enabling objective
-        - Information needed to accomplish the enabling objective
+1. **Understand ANF's storage hierarchy**
+    - Understand relationships among ANF account, service level, and volumn quota.
+        - A figure to visualize the relationships.
+        - Elaborate the limitation and range of size of service level and volumn quota.
+2. **Understand ANF performance regarding to service level and volume quota.**
+    - Understand 2 key factors affecting ANF's performance.
+        - A fiture to visualize the performace regarding to service level and volume quota
+        - An example on how to configure ANF to the expected throughput
+        - An example on how to calculate expected throughput from IOPS and IO sizes.
+        - Reminder of real-world performance is impacted by multi-factors
+3. **[Hands-on] Create an ANF Volume**
+    - Real exercise based on the storage hierarchy concept from previous unit
+        - A figure to visulize the ANF storage hiearchy as handsd-on practice
+        - Refer to Azure Doc for step-by-step tutorial to 1. create the storage hierarchy and 2. mount the Volumne from a VM
+        - Examine using "df -h" and explanation "no-reject=write" principle
+4. **Examining ANF's Scalability**
+    - Take standard EDA workload benchamrking reviewing ANF's real-world scalability
+        - Information regarding the SPEC EDA benchmarking tools, and EDA workloads to be generated
+        - A figure to show relationship of the response time and EDA operations/sec, and linear growth when adding # of volumes
+        - A table to show achieved operations/sec (throughput) ANF could achieve for user to determine right architecture.
+5. **Performance tips (actimeo and nocto)**
+    - Learn what these 2 mount options is, and performance impact of EDA simulation
+        - Exaplnation of actimeo and nocto, and suitable scenarios to apply
+        - A figure to show perfomance impact when applying on EDA workloads
+        - Provide a reference for furthur study
+6. **Performance tips (sysctl)**
+    - Learn sysctl practice to improve performance
+        - sysctl example for Azure Dv4/Ev4.
+        - Provide a reference for furthur study
+7. **Performance tips (nconnect)**
+    - Learn how "nconnect" mount options's performance impact of EDA simulation.
+        - Learn why "nconnect" could improve performance, and it's dependencies and limitation.
+        - Example on applying "ncoonect" on Centos/Redhat.
+8. **Performance tips (conclusion)**
+    - Summarize options which could significanttly or have minor/no impact of an EDA applications
+        - A table to show FIO test resutls on above 3 options, to show it's a generic and fundametal options to improve IOPS and throughput.
+        - A figure to show EDA benchamrking test results on above 3 options.
+        - 3 figures to show performance impact of NFS 3/4.1, TCP/UDP and # of MTU.

     **Knowledge check**

-    What types of questions will test *learning objective*? *[(Knowledge check guidance)](https://review.docs.microsoft.com/en-us/learn-docs/docs/id-guidance-knowledge-check)*

 **Learn how to choose proper service lebel and volume quota when running your HPC applications on Azure NetApp Files.**

 (Single choice question)

 1. What's the top-down order of Azure NetApp Files storage hierarchy:

 - ANF Account -> ANF Container -> Volume